 Description: Financial Algebra offers students an opportunity to view the world of finance through a mathematical lens.
 The topics were developed using the Common Core State Standards in Mathematics and the NCTM Curriculum and Evaluation Standards.
 The mathematical formulas, functions, and pictorial representations used assist students in making sense of the financial world around them and equip them with the ability to make sound financial decisions.
-Topics to be covered include The Stock Market, Banking Services, Consumer Credit, Automobile Ownership, Employment, Income Taxes, Planning for retirement, Preparing a Budget.
+Topics to be covered include the stock market, banking services, consumer credit, automobile ownership, employment, income taxes, planning for retirement, preparing a budget.

-Statistics Duration: One Year UC/CSU Approved: Yes (Area C - Mathematics); NCAA: Yes Type of Course: Elective Course To be eligible for consideration: Completion of Algebra 2 with a grade of C or better or completion of Algebra 2B with a grade of A-or better or passing Algebra 2H.
-Year Level: 12
+Statistics Duration: One Year UC/CSU Approved: Yes (Area C - Mathematics); NCAA: Yes Type of Course: Elective Course To be eligible for consideration: Completion of Algebra 2H; or completion of Algebra 2 with a grade of C or better; or completion of Algebra 2B with a grade of A- or better Year Level: 12

 Description: This course is an introduction to the study of statistics and probability.
-Students will learn how to collect, analyze and draw conclusions from data.
-Areas of focus within Statistics are organization of data in tables and visual representation of data in graphs, measures of central tendencies (mean, median, and mode) and measures of variation (variance and standard deviation) of both discrete and grouped data.
-This leads into the computation and application of various standard distributions (normal, binomial, and exponential), The Central Limit Theorem, and confidence intervals for measures of central tendencies and variation.
-All of these concepts will be applied to experimental design, and hypothesis testing.
+Students will learn how to collect, analyze and draw conclusions from data as well as utilize computational tools.
+Areas of focus within Statistics are organization of data in tables and visual representation of data in graphs, measures of central tendencies and measures of spread of data.
+This leads into the computation and application of various standard distributions (normal, binomial, and geometric), The Central Limit Theorem, and confidence intervals for measures of central tendencies and variation.